INM-6/neuroephys_analysis_ontology/README.md

   `apt install xml-twig-tools`

+  Also, as part of the documentation and release process, the code from all modules is merged into a single OWL source using [ROBOT](https://robot.obolibrary.org/).
+ROBOT must be installed and accessible in the shell, i.e., by runing the `robot` command ('Getting Started' instructions [here]([https://robot.obolibrary.org/](https://robot.obolibrary.org/))).
+The recommended path for the JAR file and shell script is `/usr/local/bin` (but you can also add the folder with ROBOT files to the `PATH`).

   The complete build is done by running the `build_doc.sh` bash script.
 The version must be passed as a script argument:

   `./build_doc.sh x.x.x`

-  If the JAR is stored in a path other than `~/opt/widoco/widoco.jar` , it must be passed as a second argument:
+  If the WIDOCO JAR is stored in a path other than `~/opt/widoco/widoco.jar` , it must be passed as a second argument:

   `./build_doc.sh x.x.x local/path/to/widoco.jar`